-Infrastructure, Finance, Supply Chain Description (incl. obs tacles): the causes and sourc es of security policies many of them being fals should tackle this probl will very likely remain r step aims to improve th ction systems lead to a se positives.
-Thus, newly em with the utmost atter needed, as it is currently ne content of the alerts a of the self-protected syste designed mechanisms ation.
-An additional step alert correlation.
-This and thus to increase the Τ4 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Automatically propose changes to the policy and/or its implementation.
+Infrastructure, Finance, Supply Chain Description (incl. obs tacles): Accurately diagnosing violations. the causes and sourc es of security policies Current intrusion detection systems lead to a huge number of alerts, many of them being false positives.
+Thus, newly designed mechanisms should tackle this problem with the utmost attention.
+An additional step will very likely remain needed, as it is currently: alert correlation.
+This step aims to improve the content of the alerts and thus to increase the "situation awareness" of the self-protected system. Τ4 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Automatically propose changes to the policy and/or its implementation.
 Considering that the security policy has been violated although preventive mechanisms have been used to enforce this policy, two levels of reaction can be considered: (1) the attack may have succeeded because the policy was incorrect, in which case the policy must be amended, and new configurations of existing security mechanisms or even new security mechanisms must consequently be put in place; (2) the attack may also have succeeded because the enforcement of the policy was incorrect, in which case configuration errors of the security mechanism must be identified and corrected.
-As for the definition of the policy (see above) using formal methods can help in guaranteeing that the security properties requested by the policy are effectively insured at the policy level and at the enforcement level. Τ5 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Recovering the attacked system In response to an attack and after updating the security policy, it is, of course, necessary to repair any damage that may have been caused in the system.
+As for the definition of the policy (see above) using formal methods can help in guaranteeing that the security properties requested by the policy are effectively insured at the policy level and at the enforcement level. Τ5 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obs tacles): Recovering the attacke - In response to an attac k and after updating the security policy, it is, of course, necessary to repair any damage that may have been caused in the system.
 The aim here is to identify the consequences of the attack (diagnosis) and deploy the necessary corrective measures (patch management).
 C1 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obs tacles): Detecting intrusions and false negatives rate nd anomalies: toward c es ontrolled false positive A critical point for anomaly or intrusion detection mechanisms is the final quantity of false alarms to be processed by security operators.
 As the (very) large majority of the activities analyzed are legal, even a (very) low rate of false positives can lead to many false alarms.
 Consequently, it would be useful to be able to control this rate of false positives, so that false alarms remain in reasonable numbers, so as not to drown out the true positives and to facilitate the work of analysts.
 Of course, this should be done without significantly penalizing the rate of false negatives: a balance must, therefore, be found, which depends on the detection approach, the system under surveillance and the nature of the activities analyzed.
-C2 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Description (incl. obstacles): Ensure that the defensive response to attacks is relevant Responding to an attack includes adapting security policy.
-This adaptation must not introduce new vulnerabilities in the system, and must not lead to the restriction of legitimate rights.
-It is important to provide proof that these two constraints are fulfilled.
-Formal methods can help to this end.
+C2 Potentially all, with special importance in Energy, Transportation, Digital Infrastructure, Finance, Supply Chain Operational Incident Handling and Digital Forensics Responding to an at adaptation must not in must not lead to the r tacles): ive response to attacks i tack includes adapting troduce new vulnerabilit estriction of legitimate r e two constraints are fu security policy.
+This ies in the system, and ights.
+It is important to